JakkuSakura/unidef/README.md

 ## Future plan

 ### Improve inner representation model
-Right now inner model is fixed key-value without validations.
+Right now inner model is now mixed key-value with validations.
 The next step should be conversion from and to well-defined python object

 ### Type Inference for transpiling